DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Related Work

 \subsection{Interpolation between AR and Diffusion}

-Constrained by the inability to reuse KV-cache and support arbitrary generation, recent works have explored balancing the autoregressive (AR) and masked diffusion paradigms for text generation.
-SSD-LM \cite{han2022ssd}, AR-Diffusion \cite{wu2023ar}, and BD3-LM \cite{arriola2025block} (a foundation for follow-up research) proposed block-based text diffusion, but these are limited to small-scale text pre-training.
-Their scalability to large models and vision domains remains unproven.
+Due to limitations of the MDMs in KV-cache reuse and arbitrary-length generation, several works have explored how to combine the autoregressive (AR) and masked diffusion paradigms for text generation.
+SSD-LM \cite{han2022ssd} introduced a block formulation of Gaussian text diffusion.
+AR-Diffusion \cite{wu2023ar} further extended SSD-LM by incorporating a left-to-right noise schedule.
+BD3-LM \cite{arriola2025block} interpolates between discrete masked diffusion and autoregressive models by using inner-block diffusion and inter-block autoregressive decoding, and has served as a foundation for follow-up research.
+However, these early block diffusion methods are limited to small-scale text pre-training; their scalability to large language models and extension to the vision-language domain remained unproven.

-To scale this block diffusion paradigm to large text models, SDAR \cite{JetAstra2025}, Fast-dLLM-V2 \cite{wu2025fastv2}, and SDLM \cite{liu2025sequential} verified that fine-tuning from AR models can build efficient block diffusion language models, with SDLM extending it to next-sequence prediction.
-However, such AR-diffusion interpolation research is still scarce in vision language models (VLMs).
+Recently, some works have attempted to use autoregressive models as initialization and convert them into block diffusion paradigm.
+To scale this block diffusion paradigm to large text models, SDAR \cite{JetAstra2025}, Fast-dLLM-V2 \cite{wu2025fastv2} verified that finetuning from AR models can build efficient block diffusion language models.
+SDLM \cite{liu2025sequential} further extended the block diffusion paradigm to next-sequence prediction.
+More recently, LLaDA~2.0 \cite{bie2025llada20scalingdiffusionlanguage} scales block diffusion to 100B parameters and optimizes inference speed, achieving performance competitive with advanced open-source AR-LMs while delivering significantly faster inference.
+However, such AR-diffusion interpolation remains underexplored in vision language models; our work addresses this gap by translating any autoregressive models into dVLMs through a simple diffusion finetuning.

-Concurrent with our work, A2D-VL \cite{arriola2025ar2d} successfully finetuned existing AR-VLMs into block diffusion VLMs.
-In contrast, our work more systematically explores leveraging AR models for efficient block diffusion VLMs: We first extended diffusion fine-tuning to directly convert AR-VLMs into block diffusion VLMs.
-To validate the broader applicability of this paradigm-shift strategy, we further verified on AR-LMs that diffusion finetuning achieves performance comparable to autoregressive finetuning.
-More importantly, we found the gap between AR-VLMs and diffusion VLMs is minimal, which eliminates the need for complex annealing, yet our finetuned models still outperform A2D-VL.